thsadiq/scoup/vignettes/paper.md

 unique contribution to the literature, the magnitude of the Darwinian selection affect on the simulated sequences was controlled with the ratio of the variances of selection coefficients.
-Given the summaries in Figure \autoref{testfig}, we state the following hypothesis with respect to natural selection inference from multi-population genetic sequences.
+Given the summaries in \autoref{testfig}, we state the following hypothesis with respect to natural selection inference from multi-population genetic sequences.
 With $\omega$, it is difficult to fully distinguish between compensatory and adaptive diversifying selection occurring on static and changing landscapes,